 '''

-"cmake -Dstatic=ON ..."
+"cmake -Dstatic=ON .."

 '''

-If no options are specified, cmake automatically searches for installed Fortran compilers and chooses a suited one.
-The use of a particular compiler, e.g. the ifort compiler, can be enforced by
+By default cmake uses the gfortran compiler if available.
+The use of a different compiler, e.g. the ifort compiler, can be enforced by

 '''

 "cmake -DCMAKE_Fortran_COMPILER=ifort .." .

 '''

 The full path to a compiler may be given.

 Once the Makefile has been generated, the command make will generate the dynamic library libcollier.so or the static library libcollier.a in the directory COLLIER-v which can be linked to the user's program.